Getting to the Right Position

 Ritz Carlton = Ultimate luxury

 Strong positioning is simple: it focuses on a single, powerful concept that is important to the customer.
-It uses your most promising competitive advantage to carve out the niche you will fill better than anyone else.
+It uses your most promising competitive advantage to carve out the niche you will fill in better than anyone else.
 Your positioning strategy puts this competitive advantage into the context of your competitive set: it explains what distinguishes you from the competition.
 Perhaps you deliver an emotional benefit that your target audience doesn’t get anywhere else (escape? balance?)
 Perhaps you are hands down the best choice for a geeky, gear-head audience (bikers, coders).
 Perhaps you provide great customer service in a category where customer service is unheard of (cable TV, contractors).

 Your positioning will become the “special sauce” that sets you apart.
 Concoct it well.